-Heart of Midlothian v Rangers
+Clinical Rangers earn win at Hearts

 Post update

-Attempt blocked.
-Barrie McKay (Heart of Midlothian) right footed shot from the centre of the box is blocked.
-Assisted by Cameron Devlin.
+Attempt missed.
+Calvin Bassey (Rangers) left footed shot from the left side of the box is too high.
+Assisted by Glen Kamara.

 Post update